+I have never heard of a scale that could do all that so I googled it.
 I agree that finding various ways to track progress is a good thing and happy for you finding one that is a motivator.

 Thanks for the info!
 I found it on amazon and it did get a 4 out of 5 star rating, it does sound amazing in it's multiple features.
 Then one review which is a noteworthy caution for those with implants: "....I was looking for another tool to help me measure my progress.
 The Omron 514 read like a dream --- so I ordered it!
 When it arrived, I opened the box and got the manual and commenced to read.
 On the second page, it stated that persons with a medical implant, such as a pacemaker, shoud NOT use this.
 It makes sense that an electrical impulse could upset a pacemaker, but what about artificial knees like I have.
 I went to the Omron website, nothing, not even the warning.
 I sent Omron an email asking about artificial knees; of course, emails are slow to be answered and I wanted an answer.
 So I called Omron, anything metal will disrupt the electrical impulse and cause the readings to be inaccurate.
 I am returning this machine; I have no idea how well it might work for others, but those of us who are mechanically enhanced cannot use this item."